SAP/open-resource-discovery/docs/spec-v1/index.md

 The following rules need to be implemented by ORD aggregators:

+- If the aggregator detects a change in a resource (compared to previous state), but the `lastUpdate` isn't provided or hasn't changed since, the aggregator MUST update the `lastUpdate` timestamp on aggregator side.
+  - This ensures that consumers can rely on `lastUpdate` to be always available and to understand if a change happened, even if the ORD Provider did not update it at the source
+  - Ideally this situation doesn't happen and the ORD Providers update `lastUpdate`.
+Then the date can also reflect better the time when the change happened, not when it was detected.
 - The aggregator MUST apply all defined inheritances from root document properties to all the ORD information that it contains.
   - `policyLevel` (and the corresponding `customPolicyLevel`) MUST be inherited to the resource / package level, with the latter taking precedence.
 - The aggregator MUST apply all defined inheritances from `Package` properties to all the ORD resources that it contains.